The Recluse Sisters

 A privileged and concrete way for monasteries to open wide their window of Presence to the world is through hospitality.
 For over 70 years, we have been happy to share our life of prayer and contemplation with thousands of people who have benefited from it.
 We can only give thanks to the Lord for all the spiritual fruits He has given to each and every person who has stayed in our monastic environment.

-Our mission of adoration and intercession will continue in a new environment.
+Our mission of adoration and intercession continues in a new environment.

 Don’t hesitate to share with us your intentions for which we will be praying!